 Skills and Abilities

-Demonstrated ability to determine and deal with emergency situations and make appropriate clinical decisions.
+Ability to determine and deal with emergency situations, patients and families.

-Ability to operate related equipment including applicable software applications.
+Ability to operate related equipment including relevant computer applications.

 Physical ability to perform the duties of the position.